 Explore the Wild | Red Wolves

-The red wolf (Canis rufus) is one of the most endangered animals
+The red wolf (Canis rufus) is one of the rarest animals

 in the world, a shy species that once roamed throughout the

 Southeastern United States.
 As of summer 2010, approximately 118 red wolves

 lived in the wild; another 187 individuals lived at captive breeding

 Captive wolves average 9-14 years.

 Two to three feet at the shoulder; males 44-90 pounds; females 35-65 pounds.

 Alligator River and Pocosin Lakes National Wildlife Refuges in eastern North Carolina.